 When buying a home, of course home buyers are always thinking about the down payment.
 Your down payment can be 3%, 5%, 10% or more of the total purchase price.
 But, when some home buyers are planning on buying a home they forget about the closing costs associated with closing a home loan.

-What Are Closing Costs for Home Buyers?
+How Much Are Closing Costs in MA for Home Buyers?

 Closing cost are the hard cost of closing on the loan and covers fees to the bank, recording fees, appraisals etc… Many of the closing costs fees are fixed while some are a percentage of the purchase price.
 When you google closing costs some websites will include pre-paids and escrows and some won’t.

 Pre-paid and escrows should be considered because it is money you have to bring to the closing along with closing costs.
-But, for the sake of comparing loan products it is important to separate the closing costs from the pre-paids and escrows.
+But, for the sake of comparing loan products, it is important to separate the closing costs from the pre-paids and escrows.

 Closing cost including your pre-paids and escrows will typically run 1.5 to 4% of the amount of money borrowed.
-In Massachusetts if you purchased a home for $350,000 you could expect to pay about $6-8500 in closing costs, pre-paids and escrows.
+In Massachusetts, if you purchased a home for $350,000 you could expect to pay about $6-8500 in closing costs, pre-paids and escrows.

 Closing costs can vary from loan program to loan program as well as lender to lender.
 I am just going to touch on some of the more common fees you will see.

 Origination: A fee a lender charges to originate your loan.